A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Main results of finite-sample oracle inequalities

+It is important to mention that \cref{thm_Oracle_Inequality_GLoME,thm_Oracle_Inequality_BLoME} provide some theoretical justification regarding the penalty shapes when using the slope heuristic for our collection of MoE models, including GLLiM, GLoME, BLLiM, BLoME models.

+More precisely, our oracle inequalities show that the performance in $\jtkl$ loss of our PMLEs are roughly comparable to that of oracle models if we take large enough constants in front of the penalties, whose forms are only known up to multiplicative constants and proportional to the dimensions of models.
+This motivate us to make use of the slope heuristic criterion to select our data-driven hyperparameters, including the number of mixture components, the degree of polynomial Gaussian expert's mean functions, and the potential hidden block-diagonal structures of the covariance matrices of the multivariate predictor, see more in \cref{sec_numerical_Experiment}.

-For the last issue, we claim that $\frac{\pen(m)}{n}$ is approximately proportional to the asymptotic variance in the parametric case: $\frac{\dim\left(S_m\right)}{n}$.
-We shall consider the condition \eqref{penaltyLowerBound} for GLoME models.
-As shown in the proof of \cref{weakOracleInequality}, in fact we can replace the assumption on $\pen(m)$ by a milder one.
-More precisely, given a constant $\fC$, which we specify later, there is a constant $\kappa_0$ depending only on $\rho$ and $C_1$, such that with $\kappa > \kappa_0$, for every index $m \in \cM$, we may set
+To be more precise, we consider the condition \eqref{penaltyLowerBound} for GLoME models.
+As shown in the proof of Theorem 3.1, in fact we can replace the assumption on $\pen(\bfm)$ by a milder one.
+More precisely, given a constant $\fC$, which we specify later, there is a constant $\kappa$ depending only on $\rho$ and $C_1$, such that for every index $\bfm \in \cM$, $\pen(\bfm)$ is bounded from below by

+In our numerical experiment, namely, \cref{fig_Slope_Heuristic_2000_DDSE_Slope_CNLL,fig_Slope_Heuristic_10000_DDSE_Slope_CNLL}, we confirm the validity of the linear penalty shape assumption, which supports the use of penalties proportional to the dimension.
+This implies that the logarithm terms are not detected in practice as shown in \cref{fig_Slope_Heuristic_2000_DDSE_Slope_CNLL,fig_Slope_Heuristic_10000_DDSE_Slope_CNLL} and thus only the preponderant term in $\dim\left(S_\bfm\right)$ is retained in the penalty form.